Best Foods for Fighting Asthma (Cont'd)

 When incorporating tomato products into your diet, be aware that lycopene from processed tomato products — such as tomato paste, tomato juice, and catsup — appears to be more bioavailable than lycopene from raw tomatoes.
 Further, lycopene is better absorbed by the body in the presence of beta-carotene.
 Coincidentally, tomatoes also contain beta-carotene!
 In addition to lycopene and beta-carotene, tomatoes contain vitamin C and a substantial amount of potassium in proportion to their calorie content (a 100-calorie serving of tomatoes provides a third of the reference daily intake for potassium).

 This relatively unknown member of the cabbage family is a nutritional powerhouse packed with vitamins and other phytochemicals that have been shown to alleviate symptoms associated with asthma.
 Not only is the superfood kale a great source of vitamin C, it is also one of the most concentrated dietary sources of beta-carotene (kale contains ten times the beta-carotene of broccoli).
 As a result of its high content of vitamin C and beta-carotene as well as a number of other antioxidant phytochemicals, kale is one of the vegetables with the highest ORAC rating.
 ORAC, or Oxygen Radical Absorbance Capacity, measures foods' ability to disarm free radicals, unstable molecules that cause contraction of airway smooth muscles.
 The tender young leaves of kale can be eaten raw, for example as a substitute for iceberg lettuce in salads.
 The beautiful green leaves of kale can also be transformed into a savory warm dish by sautéing the leaves and mixing them with chopped onions, crushed garlic and a little bit of extra virgin olive oil.
+For more recipes and ideas on how to use kale, you might want to consider getting a good kale cookbook.

 You've probably heard that carrots are good for vision, but did you know that they may also be helpful for people susceptible to asthma?
 In one study, women who ate the most carrots were found to have a 20% lower risk of asthma than women with the lowest intakes.
 These beneficial effects are likely to be linked to high concentration of beta-carotene in carrots, but also the vitamin C contained in carrots may play a role.
 When buying carrots, choose carrots with the deepest, darkest orange color as they contain the highest levels of beta-carotene.
 Further, it is advisable to buy organically grown carrots rather than conventionally grown produce.
 According to research, conventionally grown carrots are among the 5 most contaminated vegetables in terms of pesticide and chemical content.
 (Note: Aside from being a top food choice for people with asthma, carrots offer a host of other benefits which are discussed in the article Health Benefits of Eating Carrots).